 Other adjuvant regimens studied for the treatment of early-stage colon cancer include 5-FU-based therapies incorporating irinotecan.
 The CALGB 89803 trial evaluated the IFL regimen versus 5-FU/LV alone in stage III colon cancer.
 No improvement in either OS (P = .74) or DFS (P = .84) was observed for patients receiving IFL compared with those receiving 5-FU/LV.
 However, IFL was associated with a greater degree of neutropenia, neutropenic fever, and death.
-Similar results were observed in a recent randomized phase III trial comparing bolus 5-FU/LV with the IFL regimen in stage II/III colon cancer.
+Similar results were observed in a randomized phase III trial comparing bolus 5-FU/LV with the IFL regimen in stage II/III colon cancer.
 In addition, FOLFIRI (infusional 5-FU/LV/irinotecan) has not been shown to be superior to 5-FU/LV in the adjuvant setting.
 Thus, data do not support the use of irinotecan-containing regimens in the treatment of stage II or III colon cancer.

-In the NSABP C-08 trial comparing 6 months of mFOLFOX6 with 6 months of mFOLFOX6 with bevacizumab plus an additional 6 months of bevacizumab alone in patients with stage II or III colon cancer, no statistically significant benefit in 3-year DFS was seen with the addition of bevacizumab (HR, 0.89; 95% CI, 0.76-1.04; P = .15).
-Similar results were seen after a median follow-up of 5 years.
-The results of the phase III AVANT trial evaluating bevacizumab in the adjuvant setting in a similar protocol also failed to show a benefit associated with bevacizumab in the adjuvant treatment of stage II or III colorectal cancer, and in fact showed a trend toward a detrimental effect to the addition of bevacizumab.
-Therefore, bevacizumab has no role in the adjuvant treatment of stage II or III colon cancer.
+In the NSABP C-08 trial comparing 6 months of mFOLFOX6 with 6 months of mFOLFOX6 with bevacizumab plus an additional 6 months of bevacizumab alone in patients with stage II or III colon cancer, no statistically significant benefit in 3-year DFS was seen with the addition of bevacizumab (HR, 0.89; 95% CI, 0.76-1.04; P = .15).295 Similar results were seen after a median follow-up of 5 years.296 The results of the phase III AVANT trial evaluating bevacizumab in the adjuvant setting in a similar protocol also failed to show a benefit associated with bevacizumab in the adjuvant treatment of stage II or III colorectal cancer, and in fact showed a trend toward a detrimental effect to the addition of bevacizumab.
+Therefore, bevacizumab has no role in the adjuvant treatment of stage II or III colon cancer.297

 The NCCTG Intergroup phase III trial N0147 assessed the addition of cetuximab to FOLFOX in the adjuvant treatment of stage III colon cancer.
 In patients with wild-type or mutant KRAS, cetuximab provided no added benefit and was associated with increases in grade 3/4 adverse events.
-In addition, all subsets of patients treated with cetuximab experienced increases in grade 3/4 adverse events.
+298 In addition, all subsets of patients treated with cetuximab experienced increases in grade 3/4 adverse events.
 The open-label, randomized, phase 3 PETACC-8 trial also compared FOLFOX with and without cetuximab.
-Analysis of the wild-type KRAS exon 2 subset found that DFS was similar in both arms (HR, 0.99; 95% CI, 0.76-1.28), while adverse events (ie, rash, diarrhea, mucositis, infusion-related reactions) were more common in the cetuximab group.
+299 Analysis of the wild-type KRAS exon 2 subset found that DFS was similar in both arms (HR, 0.99; 95% CI, 0.76-1.28), while adverse events (ie, rash, diarrhea, mucositis, infusion-related reactions) were more common in the cetuximab group.
 Therefore, cetuximab also has no role in the adjuvant treatment of colon cancer.

-Adjuvant Chemoradiation
+Perioperative Chemoradiation

-Radiation therapy delivered concurrently with 5-FU-based chemotherapy may be considered for very select patients with disease characterized as T4 tumors penetrating to a fixed structure or for patients with recurrent disease.
+Neoadjuvant or adjuvant radiation therapy delivered concurrently with 5-FU-based chemotherapy may be considered for very select patients with disease characterized as T4 tumors penetrating to a fixed structure or for patients with recurrent disease.
 Radiation therapy fields should include the tumor bed as defined by preoperative radiologic imaging and/or surgical clips.
 Intraoperative radiation therapy (IORT), if available, should be considered for these patients as an additional boost.
-If IORT is not available, an additional 10 to 20 Gy of external beam radiation and/or brachytherapy could be considered to a limited volume.
-Preoperative radiation with concurrent 5-FU-based chemotherapy is also a consideration for these patients to aid resectability.
-If radiation therapy is to be used, conformal beam radiation should be the routine choice; intensity-modulated radiation therapy (IMRT), which uses computer imaging to focus radiation to the tumor site and potentially decrease toxicity to normal tissue, should be reserved for unique clinical situations, including reirradiation of previously treated patients with recurrent disease.
+300,301 If IORT is not available, an additional 10 to 20 Gy of external beam radiation therapy (EBRT) and/or brachytherapy could be considered to a limited volume.